dejakob/react-alegrify-ui/README.md

-Important: add alegrify-body to body
+Important: add alegrify-body and/or alegrify-body--reset to body